pypa/interoperability-peps/pep-0440-versioning.rst

 ========================================

-The version representation and comparison scheme described in this PEP is currently accepted on a provisional basis, as described in PEP 411.
+The version representation and comparison scheme described in this PEP is currently accepted on a provisional basis [9]_, as described in PEP 411.

 This status is based on feedback received on the initial releases of pip 6.0, and setuptools 8.0, which revealed some issues in the specification that